deejaygraham/deejaygraham.github.io/about.md

 <p class="has-vertical-spacing">My name is Derek Graham and this is my personal blog.</p>

-<p class="has-vertical-spacing">I'm a Principal Software Developer working for a very popular business
+<p class="has-vertical-spacing">I'm a software Solutions Architect working for a very popular business
 software company in the North East of England.
 I can't be sure that the opinions I have expressed here are my own so they <strong>definitely</strong> don't represent the views of my employer.</p>